2021/2022 BRIClab Performing Arts resident Ariel Estrada will present a developmental production of his new piece, FULL CONTACT (work-in-process).

-ABOUT THE ARTIST
+ABOUT THE ARTISTS

 Photo: Gene Silvers Photography

-Ariel Estrada (writer/performer) is an actor, singer, arts advocate, and Founder/Producing Artistic Director of Leviathan Lab, a creative studio for Asian American performing artists.
+Ariel Estrada - Writer/Performer (he/him/his) is an actor, writer, arts administrator, and Founder/Producing Artistic Director of Leviathan Lab, a creative studio for Asian American performing artists.
 As a performer, Ariel has performed on TV, film, commercials, industrials, new media, Off, and Off-Off-Broadway.
 The New York Times hailed his "fine emotional shadings" in the critically acclaimed musical with puppetry MADE IN CHINA.
 He has performed on Film/TV in “Blue Bloods”, “Bull”, “The Americans”, and the award-winning short film “Title VII”.
-As an arts advocate, he was designated as a 2019 Emerging Arts Leader by New York Foundation for the Arts, and a 2017 Rising Leader of Color by Theatre Communications Group.
-He is the Diversity & Inclusion Coordinator for Actors’ Equity Association, and is also the Marketing Manager for the Consortium of Asian American Theatres & Artists. www.arielestrada.com | www.leviathanlab.org
+His arts leadership has been recognized by artEquity, New York Foundation for the Arts, and Theatre Communications Group.
+He is currently a member of the Marketing and Development staff at Mabou Mines, and was the immediate past Diversity & Inclusion Coordinator for Actors’ Equity Association.
+He is also the Marketing Manager for the Consortium of Asian American Theatres & Artists. www.arielestrada.com | www.leviathanlab.org

 The program's four tracks are Contemporary Art, Film + TV, Performing Arts, and Video Art.
 Each track offers unique resources designed to meet the needs of varied artistic practices.
 Residents receive additional financial support, mentorship, skills-based learning opportunities, and documentation of their work.
 In-process public programs for the 2021/2022 cohort will take place from September 2021 through April 2022.